It’s often not clear as to why some children or teenagers develop anxiety disorders, however there are some commonly agreed causes.

-Family history – if you or your partner have an anxiety disorder, your child will be more likely to develop one as well.
-The age you or your partners’ anxiety appeared also has an impact on the likelihood of your child developing anxiety – the earlier you or your partner developed anxiety, the more likely your child will be to develop an anxiety disorder1.
+If either biological parent has an anxiety disorder, either now or in the past, your child will be more likely to develop one as well.
+The age parental anxiety first started also has an impact on the likelihood of your child developing anxiety – the earlier you developed anxiety, the more likely your child will be to develop an anxiety disorder1.

-Part of this may be due to genetic causes but it may also be due in part to the ‘transmission’ effect – that a child will learn anxiety, fear or avoidance from their anxious parent.
+Part of this may be due to genetic causes but it may also be due in part to upbringing.
+Children will often learn anxiety, fear or avoidance from anxious parents.